roman-milk/roman-milk.github.io/teacher-is-mistaken.md

+===

-  ****** Teacher Is Mistaken Ch.
-06 ****** byStoryTeller07© He led her around the pool and down a path, to a secluded area of the impressive grounds, all the time she wondered if it was the intention to impress, or something more serious was planned.
+He led her around the pool and down a path, to a secluded area of the impressive grounds, all the time she wondered if it was the intention to impress, or something more serious was planned.
 She hoped to be allowed home once they had seen everything.

   Among the trees was a quaint looking cottage, perhaps something for servants or visitors.